Biodiversity Credit Markets

 These markets can produce the scaled financing and incentives needed for businesses and economies to better align with the Global Biodiversity Framework and the Paris Agreement.

-Building high-integrity, high-performing biodiversity credit markets requires a radical level of transparency and accountability, accreditation for traders, that affected voices are heard, interested stakeholders visible, minimum price floors established and international governance arrangements upgraded.
+Building high-integrity, high-performing biodiversity credit markets requires a radical level of transparency and accountability, accreditation for traders, that indigenous peoples and local communities’ voices are heard, interested stakeholders visible, minimum price floors established and international governance arrangements upgraded.

 NatureFinance is working with a number of organisations to develop frameworks and recommendations in shaping high-performance and high-integrity biodiversity credit markets.